novix-sa/cubeplan/docs/Homepage.md

 The process steps (nodes) can be inspected and evaluated to check its logic, outputs and performance (Ctrl E).
 Double clicking the node, it is evaluated, showing it result as a table or graph for further analysis.

-## O
+## Input-Output User Interfaces
-Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
+Any step in the process could be used as an Input/Output module.
+Nodes and Index are the the building blocks of user interfaces.
 Apps are later shared between partners or even to the general public.